 Qianqian received her Ph.D. in Molecular, Cellular and Integrative Physiology.
 Her doctoral dissertation is entitled ‘Brain behavior interactions in avian models for language and speech’.
-She is currently a Professor at Zhejiang Elder University in China.
+She is currently a playwright living in London.
 Her professional passion is to write, direct and produce theatrical performances infused with scientific themes.

 Austin T. Hilliard, PhD

 Austin received his PhD in the Neuroscience IDP.
 He was the first to apply WGCNA to learned vocal behavior.
-He is currently a postdoc in the Fernald lab at Stanford.
+He is currently a Senior Computational Biologist at the Palo Alto Veterans Institute for Research.